Esther-Moki/Qoutes/README.md

-# QuotesApp
+# Art Quotes

-This project happens to be an app about Quotes,where one can submit their favorite quotes,the author and have them voted on.
+This project happens to be an app about Quotes,where one can submit their favorite quotes,the author,have them voted on and also write their own quotes.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.

 * By Esther Moki